+What is the ‘Zero Waste’ movement?
+Put simply, it encourages you to change your lifestyle, in order to create less rubbish and waste.
 Is it hard to be a zero waste traveller?
 Not particularly – you just have to be aware and prepared.
-Here are some easy tips for zero waste travel.
+Discover the tips and tricks for zero waste travel.

-Zero waste travel – it seems like an impossible goal.
-And with the way industry and the world is currently set up, travelling 100% sustainably is a real challenge.
+Zero waste travel – is it impossible?
+With the way industry and the world is currently set up, travelling 100% sustainably is a real challenge.

-However, you can aim for zero waste, with the use of simple tips and tools.
-It takes a little preparation and a touch of mindfulness.
+You can aim for a zero waste lifestyle.
+It takes a little preparation and a few lifestyle changes.

 Tips For Zero Waste Travel